Shaolin Temple (1976 film): Plot

 The Qing scheme to destroy Shaolin.
 Hai Hsein returns to Shaolin looking to recruit more traitors to set up the temple for a raid.
 All the accepted students become close friends and proficient in their kung fu, except for Fang Shih Yu (who is unknowingly learning tiger boxing but is impatient).
 He keeps getting into fights with Ma Fu Yi, who is disgruntled with being at Shaolin.
-A mysterious figure at night (perhaps his friend Ma Chao-sing) begins teaching Fang Shih Yu the tiger-crane style and he defeats Ma Fu Yi in a friendly spar.
+A mysterious figure at night begins teaching Fang Shih Yu the tiger-crane style and he defeats Ma Fu Yi in a friendly spar.
 This sparks the curiosity of Hai Hsein as he takes Ma Fu Yi under his wing and recruits him as a traitor.
 Things begin to go sour at the temple due to the treachery of Hai Hsein and Ma Fu Yi and it is eventually attacked by thousands of Qing soldiers, and an all-out battle occurs at Shaolin Temple with only eight Shaolin devotees escaping the ensuing massacre.